BoXiao123/Machine-Learning-and-Data-Mining-Practice/readme.md

-This repository is mainly about data mining
+This repository is mainly about machine learning and data mining
 ====
-Data mining is really important, the core of data mining is washing data.
-The really data or first hand data is always difficult to deal with directly.
-We need to deal with these data ,wash them in order to adopt machine learning methods for our application.
+This repository includes four main parts
+	An example of data mining of Diabetes dataset
+	An example of using keras for kaggle otto classification An example of using MXNET for kaggle dog competition

 The first practice is the Diabetes 130-US hospitals for years 1999-2008 Data-Set
 ----